JIC-CSB/dtoolai/docs/source/training.rst

     origin: http://yann.lecun.com/exdb/mnist/
     usetype: train

-This tells us some information about what the data are, who created it, and where we can go to find out more.
+This tells us some information about what the data are, who created them, and where we can go to find out more.

 Training a network
 ~~~~~~~~~~~~~~~~~~

-Given that
+We'll start by using one of the helper scripts from dtoolAI to train a CNN.
+Later, we'll look at what the script is doing.

 .. code-block:: bash